Child Safety Policy (MPF1337)

 4. Policy

 4.1.
 The University is an inclusive and welcoming environment that supports the safety, participation, empowerment and wellbeing of all children.
-In particular, the University will provide a safe environment and:
+In particular, the University will provide a safe environment for children and:

 a) promote the cultural safety of Aboriginal and Torres Strait Islander children and children from culturally and/or linguistically diverse backgrounds;